 Pic by Middleton Physical Education @DMcWherterPE

-Furthermore, the highlighted PE volleyball games in this blog post perfectly align with SHAPE America Standard 2 that states: The physically literate individual applies knowledge of concepts, principles, strategies and tactics related to movement and performance.*
+Furthermore, the highlighted PE volleyball games in this blog post perfectly align with SHAPE America Standard 2: Applies knowledge related to movement and fitness.

 1 - Ensure the court or playing area is marked properly with enough space for all players to move around freely.